 Waiting for my room key, I surveyed the surroundings.
 The reception looked out onto a large patio where guests were sitting and yes, smoking and talking on their cell phones.
-Oh well, this is Israel
+Oh well, this is Israel, after all.

 A reception was being held in the large, comfortable light and airy lobby for the many women on this "get away from it all" weekend.

 Fresh fruit juices, varied fruits, breads and jams, were available buffet style and presented a good opportunity to mingle and get to know one another before the evening schedule.